Orckestra/orc-shared/README.md

 Shows a modal dialog box, which will close if clicked outside.
 Children of the component tag will be rendered inside the dialog box.

+### Provision

+`store`: The redux store of the application.

+`theme`: The theme object to be used in the app.

+Sets up the various providers and wrappers needed for an application.
+Should have one child element, in most cases a redux-connected `<AppFrame>`.

 ### Scope

-`currentScope`: The currenlty selected scope, as stored in state.
+`currentScope`: The currently selected scope, as stored in state.

 `getScope`: A function that will get a single scope by name